-The contraband cigarette trade poses a continued concern for our business, government and law enforcement, as well as the legitimate wholesale and retail trade.
+The illicit cigarette trade poses an ongoing concern for our business, government and law enforcement, as well as the legitimate wholesale and retail trade.
 That’s why we play an active role in addressing this problem and supporting the work of regulatory and law enforcement authorities.

 The vast majority of Marlboro brand cigarettes in the market are genuine cigarettes manufactured by PM USA that are sold legally with all appropriate taxes paid.
 However, we do not want our consumers to inadvertently purchase illicit cigarettes, which often fund other criminal activity.

 - Illicit cigarettes are more likely to be found at sources such as flea markets, online sellers, street sellers (including sidewalk and backpack vendors) and places where cigarettes are not generally sold (beauty salons, bars and restaurants).